 The ANA, in its 2018 policy brief, said the best response to the growing threat is to develop a coordinated response network that reviews emerging and reemerging infections.
 The answer should be “based on a grounds-up approach incorporating frontline individuals and communities likely to be the first to recognize symptomatic individuals as first responders.”

 “The best response to a potential global pandemic is prevention.
 Early recognition of novel infections will be enhanced by the development of linkages between community and clinic nurses and the initial point of contact with the infected individual,” the ANA said.

 History of the Nurses’ Role in a Pandemic

 In the one year that the Spanish flu ravaged the globe, nurses worked tirelessly to care for sick and dying patients, at the same time exposing themselves and their families to the virus.

 In the height of the disease outbreak, nurses worked in hospitals and private homes to treat patients.
 Since there was no cure for the illness, nurses provided necessary care to keep patients comfortable.

 “Most people received care at home since hospitals teemed with the ill.
 In cities, where immigrant ghettos were considered ‘hives of illness,’ nurses visited patients in their cramped tenement flats.
 In rural areas, they called on patients in remote farmhouses, log cabins and shacks,” Lisa Yarkony, Ph.D. and managing editor of the National Association for Home Care’s magazine Caring, wrote in, “Flu, 1918 And Now: The Importance of Good Nursing.”

 Nursing Leaders in a Pandemic

-Through Duquesne University’s online MSN program, nurses learn ways to encourage and improve population health and prepare to take leadership roles that improve critical responses to healthcare emergencies.
+Through Duquesne University’s Online MSN Program, RNs prepare to take leadership roles that improve critical responses to healthcare emergencies.

 About Duquesne University’s Online Master’s in Nursing